Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 **[8] Advancing Heterogeneous Treatment Effect Analysis**
 Sole author; for *Political Science Research and Methods*; IF = 2.6, SSCI Q1

-Together, my research advances the understanding of how digital infrastructures mediate public reasoning and institutional trust in contemporary governance and political communication.
+Together, my research advances the understanding of how digital infrastructures mediate public reasoning and political trust in contemporary governance and political communication.